 Matar Makhana Curry Ingredients

-- Makhana (puffed lotus seeds): you can find this ingredient at your local Indian grocery store or on amazon.
+- Makhana (puffed water lily seeds): you can find this ingredient at your local Indian grocery store or on amazon.

 - Cashews: I suggest using raw cashew halves – if you can only find whole cashews then slice them in half.